 Time walking: 5 hours 15 minutes

-Under cover of darkness, we drove around picking up additional trekkers.
-Our group for the next 5 days was slowly forming.
+Under cover of darkness, we drove around, picking up additional trekkers.
+Our group for the next five days was slowly forming.

 The sky began to brighten as we drove from Cusco to Mollepata, a small pueblo, where we had a simple breakfast of bread and eggs with mate de coca (coca tea).

-I had given myself 5 nights to acclimatize in Cusco, which sits at 3,300 meters above sea level, but I’d failed to do any kind of exercise during that time.
+I had given myself five nights to acclimatize in Cusco, which sits at 3,300 meters above sea level, but I'd failed to do any exercise during that time.